 State Legislative Efforts

 Early data privacy laws in Minnesota focused on public sector transparency and accountability, as seen in the Minnesota Government Data Practices Act (MGDPA).
 Over time, these principles extended to private sector activities, particularly as data breaches highlighted vulnerabilities in corporate practices.
-Recent legislative efforts have targeted emerging challenges, such as cybersecurity risks and the proliferation of data-driven technologies.
+The most significant recent development is the Minnesota Consumer Data Privacy Act, signed May 24, 2024, and effective July 31, 2025, which gave Minnesota its first comprehensive consumer privacy law and is now the centerpiece of the state’s private-sector privacy framework.

 Federal Influences